From Nuclear Physics to Nuclear Engineering

 for 4He++ and 80% (14.1 MeV)

-In a magnetically confined plasma, the charged helium nucleus
+In a magnetically confined plasma, the charged helium nuclei

-The neutron, on the other hand, doesn't feel the magnetic confinement and
+Neutrons, on the other hand, ignore the magnetic confinement and

-Useful energy from the reactor can be recovered as heat by
+Useful energy can be recovered as heat by

 running a cooling fluid through that blanket.